1

 What is compliance in logistics?

 Logistics compliance refers to ensuring that all transportation, storage, and handling activities adhere to legal regulations, industry standards, and company policies.
-It involves maintaining proper documentation, safety protocols, and certifications to prevent violations and ensure efficient supply chain operations.
+It involves maintaining proper documentation, safety protocols, and adherence to customs and trade laws to prevent penalties and ensure efficient operations.

 What are the key skills and qualifications needed to thrive in Logistics Compliance, and why are they important?